Mmm...mmm...how we love this hot and sweet, zesty, vinegary recipe!

 Fire Cider can be taken straight by the spoonful, added to organic veggie juice (throw in some olives and pickles -- a non-alcoholic, health-boosting bloody mary!), splashed in fried rice, or drizzled on a salad with good olive oil.
 You can also save the strained pulp and mix it with shredded veggies like carrots, cabbage, broccoli, and fresh herbs to make delicious and aromatic stir-fries and spring rolls.
-We like to take 1 tbsp each morning to help warm up or 3 tbsp if we feel the sniffles coming on.
+We like to take a tablespoon each morning to help warm up or triple that if we feel the sniffles coming on.

 Don't want to make your own?

 We love this Fire Tonic #9 from Herbal Revolution!